cooolgamer/Custom-Homemenu-3DS/README.md

    - As you can see on the screenshots, yes, this mod is just visual changes (except KOR that has extra code patches to support themes and badges), so you can use the same features that the original homemenu has.

 - I'm getting crashes when I go back to the home menu, how can I prevent that?
-   - I have no idea, this is a bug of Luma3DS, not the mod.
-It occurs rarely though.
+   - This is a bug of Luma3DS, not the mod.
+It got fixed but not released yet.

 # Need help?
 Or just want to see my other projects?
 You can join my discord server for help,report bugs, or just chat! https://discord.gg/hKgeSYqcsC